- What is being decommissioned? And what are the differences between the HID contacts and authentication services?

 The system currently has three levels of management:

-We also provide an Organization-level management role where focal points can modify any checked-in responders related to their respective organization.
+We also provide an organization-level management role where focal points can modify any checked-in responders related to their respective organization.

 We saw two major problems with using the dominant (privately-owned) authentication services: 1) they are privately owned and we had no control over the data you would provide them, and 2) not everyone uses one of these given platforms.
 We wanted to provide a completely independent, non-commercial solution that has you at the heart - not a private company.
 Plus, we are concerned about how your data is used.

 Yes!
 Humanitarian ID has been “open” from the very beginning.
 If you would like to contribute a feature (or extend) the solution, feel free to get in touch at email@example.com.